nmwsharp/polyscope-docs/py/source/structures/curve_network/basics.md

 ### Registering a curve network

 Curve network structures can be registered with Polyscope by passing the node position and edge indices.
-Polyscope also makes it easy to automatically construct lines and loops by just passing `edges='line'` or `edges='loop'`.

-Example: a network of random curves
+**Example:** a network of random curves
 ```python
 import numpy as np
 import polyscope as ps